with humans and their day-to-day challenges

 products that are enhanced by modern manufacturing

-Design and make a product or prototype that improves the day-to-day life of someone who struggles with mobility in their hands. *Register for free to access the teacher's pack and challenge toolkit*register for free
+Design and make a 3D printed product or prototype that improves the day-to-day life of someone with a disability or the elderly.
+Then share your story in a video submission for the chance to win amazing prizes.Register for Free

 • The design process must include the use of either Tinkercad or Fusion 360 software and the digital 3D model produced should be 3D printable.

 • A physical 3D printed prototype must be created.
 If you do not have 3D printers available, we recommend contacting local organisations/ makerspaces, who may be able to support you with 3D printing services.

 The submission format is a 2-4 minute video, which shows information about your end user, how you developed empathy, how you framed a challenge, the idea generation process, the design-make-iterate process and visuals of the final product in action.
 Videos must be uploaded to the online form included in section 8 of the toolkit by the 1st May 2024.
 In addition to the video, you will be required to provide the following information during your online form submission: